-Bizarro Episode: one issue of the comic, "La Mummia" (The Mummy), had nothing to do with Rat-Man.
-It was a parody of the Mummy series of films starring ancestors of Aldo and Giuda, characters from Ortolani's comic series "Venerd́ 12".
+- One issue of the comic, "La Mummia" (The Mummy), had nothing to do with Rat-Man.
+It was a parody of the Mummy series of films starring ancestors of Aldo and Giuda, characters from Ortolani's comic series "Venerdì 12".

 - The last episode of the animated series, Saving and Imagination.
 Basically, the budget for the series is reduced to 199 dollars, so Rat-Man has to cut short on stuff (Wraparound Background during driving scenes, recycling backgrounds from old episodes, reducing the bad guy's powers, Stock Footage abuse, crude backgrounds, than removing colors and backgrounds and replacing the soundtrack with cheap midis...).
 The episode ends with a Synchrovox animated Rat-Man whistling the theme song over the credits.

 - Hilarious in Hindsight: Guess who is sometimes called The Great Ratzinga in Italy.

 - Shocking Moments: